rocissa/rss-website/index.md

 {% endif %}

 <section id="about" class="clearfix">
-	<p>Since 2006, the Rochester Security Summit has been a leading regional event that brings together a broad range of experts and professionals from the field of information security.
+> Since 2006, the Rochester Security Summit has been a leading regional event that brings together a broad range of experts and professionals from the field of information security.
 Held annually during National Cyber Security Awareness Month, it serves as a community focal point for education and awareness; fostering discussion, knowledge sharing, and networking to help drive innovation and address the evolving challenges in the security landscape.
-From emerging trends to practical insights, our goal is to empower attendees with the latest information and strategies to enhance their cybersecurity practices.</p>
+From emerging trends to practical insights, our goal is to empower attendees with the latest information and strategies to enhance their cybersecurity practices

-	<p>The Rochester Security Summit is brought to you by the <a href="https://www.rocissa.org" target="_blank">Rochester Chapter</a> of the <a href="https://www.issa.org" target="_blank">Information Systems Security Association International (ISSA)</a>.</p>
+> The Rochester Security Summit is brought to you by the <a href="https://www.rocissa.org" target="_blank">Rochester Chapter</a> of the <a href="https://www.issa.org" target="_blank">Information Systems Security Association International (ISSA)</a>
 </section>

 <!-- <section id="announcements">
 	<div class="col-md-12">
 		{%- if site.homepage_show_call_for_volunteers == true -%}
-## Interested in helping out with RSS:2022?
+## Interested in helping out with RSS:2024?

-Please let us know at [info@rochestersecurity.org](mailto:info@rochestersecurity.org).
+Please let us know at <information_contact_link>
     {%- endif -%}
 	</div>
 </section> -->